n11west11/AwesomeAppTestRepo/Readme.md

 - java (built on jre 15)
 - maven (brew install maven)
-    - this will allow you to download dependencies used in teh framework.
+    - this will allow you to download dependencies used in the framework.
 - allure (brew install allure)

 Other information on how this was built.